Way Maker

-"Way Maker" is a contemporary worship song written by Nigerian gospel singer Sinach and released as a single on 30 December 2015.
+"Way Maker" is a contemporary worship song written by Nigerian gospel singer Sinach.
+It was released as a single on 30 December 2015.
 The song has been covered by a number of Christian music artists worldwide including charting hit versions by Michael W. Smith, Mandisa, Leeland and Passion.

 Release and reception

 In November 2016, Sinach released an 18-track album, Waymaker – Live, titled after the single which recorded commercial success, and it was certified gold by Recording Industry of South Africa (RISA).
 Sinach was rated by Pulse Nigeria as the female artist of the decade, gospel female artist of the decade, and No. 7 artist of the decade in Nigeria.

 Sinach became the first African artist to top the Billboard Christian Songwriters chart in May 2020.
 In June 2020, the song reached the top spot in the Christian Copyright Licensing International Top 100 songs, a ranking based on the frequency that it is used in church worship.

 In October 2020, "Way Maker" won the Dove Award for Song of the Year at the 51st GMA Dove Awards in the United States.
 She was the first Nigerian gospel artist to win the award.

-In August 2021, the song won the BMI Song of the year; a first for an African Gospel song.
+In August 2021, the song won the BMI Song of the year, a first for an African Gospel song.

 Commercial performance

-In October 2019, on invitation from Joel Osteen, Sinach visited Lakewood Church in Houston, Texas where she performed the song live.
+In October 2019, on invitation from Joel Osteen, Sinach visited Lakewood Church in Houston, Texas, where she performed the song live, making her the first female Nigerian to lead worship at the church.

+She also performed another single titled "I Know Who I Am".

 Music video

 Sinach released the "Way Maker" music video on YouTube on 30 December 2015.
 The video shows her singing outdoors.
-It was directed by Ose Iria and audio produced by Mayo.
+It was directed by Ose Iria and audio produced by Mayolee.
 On 7 March 2019, the video reached 100 million views, making Sinach the first Nigerian gospel singer and third Nigerian singer overall to accomplish the feat.
 At the end of 2019, Rhythm 93.7 FM reported "Way Maker" as the second most viewed Nigerian music video on YouTube.